mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 restViewFormat ::=
 ![restViewFormat](../../images/sql/restViewFormat.svg "restViewFormat")

-### Using a Custom Authentication Procedure for a REST Duality View
+### Using a Custom Authentication Procedure for a REST View

-In case the built in authentication handling does not cover the specific use case for a REST duality view, a custom MySQL stored procedure can be used to handle the authentication check for the given user and the requested CRUD operation.
+In case the built in authentication handling does not cover the specific use case for a REST data mapping view, a custom MySQL stored procedure can be used to handle the authentication check for the given user and the requested CRUD operation.

 The referenced MySQL stored procedure has to be in the same schema as the database schema object and it has to accept the following parameters: `(IN user_id BINARY(16), IN schema VARCHAR(255), IN object VARCHAR(255), IN crud_operation VARCHAR(4))`.
 It needs to returns `true` or `false`.

 restViewAuthenticationProcedure ::=
 ![restViewAuthenticationProcedure](../../images/sql/restViewAuthenticationProcedure.svg "restViewAuthenticationProcedure")

-### Defining the GraphQL definition for a REST Duality View
+### Defining the GraphQL definition for a REST View

 ```antlr
 graphQlObj: